Our goal is simple: we want to educate, inspire, and empower you to create beautiful quilts and to learn and grow as a quilter every day.

 My mom taught me to hand sew when I was a little girl so I could make clothes for my favorite doll, Miss Bunny.
 A great deal of my love for fabric comes from memories of pulling out the fabric basket - a huge, multicolored basket that was filled with beautiful fabrics.

 However, my mother lost her creative spark to alcoholism and prescription drug abuse that began when I was in 5th grade.
-I share this here because it is liberating to say it because I spent so many years of my life hiding this truth.
+I share this here because it is liberating to speak the truth.
+I spent many years of my life hiding from this reality.

-My series of goddess quilts have been about giving fully, of having not just energy, but explosions of love and creativity.
-The goal of this series has always been personal growth and transformation, and in the process of creating each quilt, I've found more space and freedom to recover from my abusive childhood.
+My series of goddess quilts came from this journey.
+The goal of this series has always been personal growth and transformation, and in the process of creating each quilt, I've found more space and freedom to recover from past experiences.

 I've learned how to love myself, express my love more openly, overcome fears, challenge the negative voices in my head, and rejoice in the love and abundance I have created with Josh and James.

 I've dug into the deepest darkness of my pain and crawled back out of that hole ready to put the past behind me.
-I've moved on by realizing that I cannot change the past, and the most challenging work is putting aside the pain and anger to be fully present to the world I create through my thoughts, words, and actions.
+I've moved on by realizing that I cannot change the past, and the most challenging work is putting aside the pain and anger to finding the ability to forgive.

 Creating each quilt in this series has been a pivotal, healing experience.
 Along the way of creating each quilt, I've always stumbled across just the right teachers, books, and experiences that have helped me along this path.